eddiebrett/eddiewebsite2020/README.md

 I sent test emails to the email address provided in the contact page to ensure that that feature was working.

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

 ## Deployment

-When i have made a change to my website i deploy the update to GitHub.
-This website is simple in nature and so only requires one branch called the master and everything is uploaded there.
+When i have made a change to my website i commit the update and push it to GitHub.
 When i have made a change that i want to upload i type in the terminal: 'git init' Then i add the file i have updated for exaple: 'git add readme.md' I then add a note of what has been updated and commit the files staged in the local repository: 'git commit -m "updated readme file to be more specific and include UX drawings"' and then finally: 'git push -u origin master' This pushes the changes in the local repository to github.
+I am hosting my site on Heroku which works with databases; https://dashboard.heroku.com/ .
+Ive purchased the domaine www.eddiebrett.com and so that is where the site will be pointed to.
+I am storing all of my static files in an s3 bucket using amazon AWS cloud facilities https://aws.amazon.com/ .

 ## Credits